RatnayakeTN/WHO-Comparison-PowerBI/README.md

  Provides the amount invested for health
 * Life Expectancy at birth , total (years) or SP.DYN.LE00.IN  Shows how the conditions in the countries or region have affected mortality

+Summary
+Improvements to socioeconomic factors contribute strongly to good public health outcomes
+When a country invests sufficiently in both healthcare and in the education of the people it leads to building stronger systems which are able to sustain the country better.
+Dashboard can be found on [Dashboard Link]([https://link-url-here.org](https://app.powerbi.com/links/L7Gk0u0FKz?ctid=a6ec0f1c-2a34-41a9-ad11-2275a4888497&pbi_source=linkShare&bookmarkGuid=c49a8ba7-5559-4b99-88a8-d17e61d28397))